binhqnguyen/simeca-sdn-controller/README.md

 	= start_scripts: scripts to configure and start OVS in SIMECA.
 	= XML: xml file storing SIMECA network topology and computing shortest path forwarding.
 	= simeca_constants.sh: constants used in SIMECA.
-3. If you have questions, contact: binh <something missing> cs.utah.edu